-County action subsequent to adoption of this plan, such as adoption of this plan, such as through Ordinances or program service changes, may produce different and updated information.
-This map might not be updated more frequently than the CSA Subarea.
-Plan update cycle.
-The most up-to-date information can be found at http://disemps.kincours.pub.com/Man/ http://gismaps.kingcounty.gov/iMap/.
+County action subsequent to adoption of this plan, such as adoption of the plant, such as through Ordinances or program service changes, may produce different and updated information.
+This map might not be updated more frequently than the CSA Subarea Plan update cycle.
+The most up-to-date infromation can be found at http://gismaps.kingcounty.gov/iMap/.
 King County maintained road Private or unimproved road King County Boundary King County